 “We insist on letting our customers know where their money is being spent.
 A lot of people go to repair centres and lose confidence in that workshop – it’s happened to me.
 I’ve had my car serviced and without any communication, they’ve gone and completed $2,500 worth of work without solicitation.

 “At European Prestige Auto Service, we don’t conduct our business as such; service and repairs won’t proceed without informing the customer and letting them know the amount of work required before proper authorization to carry out services and repairs.

 “People spend a considerable amount of money on a good car, and they expect expert advice, knowledge and delivery of our promises.
 If you can have good communication skills with them, you can build a relationship like you would with family and they will accept you like your own dentist or doctor.

 “Communication and accountability really is key when it comes to developing ongoing trust.
-Hazel Commerell, partner in the business that has premises in Bibra Lake and West Perth, agrees treating customers with respect and courtesy is important.
+Hazel Commerell, partner in the business that has premises in East Perth and West Perth, agrees treating customers with respect and courtesy is important.

 “We love all sorts of European cars.
 Whether they are an old classic, or a brand new car.
 We love them all and appreciate the kind of attention they each deserve,” she said.

 “I’ve had customers tell me of their experience elsewhere where they have been told ‘if you can’t afford to maintain a European car you shouldn’t own a European car’.
 We don’t agree with that.
 You have to work with your customers ‘ work with their budget and work out the best way to move forward, that’s how we gain the reputation and trust with them.

 “Be honest and transparent with them, they have a big repair or small service, show them the parts replaced and give them an understanding as to why something had failed.”

 Having a strong reputation with customers also turns them into advocates for your business, resulting in a high level of repeat custom and strong word of mouth.